pmbusch/sustainable-mining/README.md

 Once downloaded, all intermediate/processed files derived from these (`Parameters/FW_FISH/`, `Parameters/AWARE_Stochastic_CFs/`) regenerate automatically by re-running the corresponding scripts, and are themselves excluded from GitHub as regenerable outputs.

-## Pre-packaged results

-`Results/Optimization/*.zip` contain pre-run optimization results for users who want to reproduce the figures without re-running the model.
-Unzip these before running the `Figure*.R` scripts if you don't want to re-run the optimization yourself.

 # Instructions

 Users can run all the code for replication using the `sustainable-mining.Rproj` file, or by setting their own working directory and running scripts independently.